 - Private meeting rooms that accommodate more formal meetings

-This approach centers around a focus on performance and outcomes and not presentee-ism and has been proven in many cases to result in increased staff collaboration, improved workplace wellbeing and greater overall productivity and staff retention.
+This approach centres around a focus on performance and outcomes and not presentee-ism and has been proven in many cases to result in increased staff collaboration improved workplace wellbeing and greater overall productivity and staff retention.
 Work also becomes an activity rather than a place, that can be completed anywhere the individual chooses, and removes the necessity of having a dedicated desk for all staff.

 This, of course, has a major impact on the size of space required by companies and becomes a key driver and motivating factor when opting to adopt agile working.
 So instead of having a large open plan workspace with seating for all staff, an organisation can optimise its workplace and reduce costs by converting this into shared spaces that staff can use as required.

 While the benefits of agile working are obvious, it isn’t a solution that companies can simply choose.
 Fostering an agile working culture and mindset amongst staff can take time.
 Change is difficult and it is imperative that staff are involved in the journey towards adopting agile working practices.
 It is not a one size fits all concept, and it will vary from company to company and a proactive consultative and change management approach can make all the difference.

 To recap, here’s a list outlining the benefits of agile working:

 - Increased retention of staff, a major cost centre for any business

 - Greater staff collaboration which can positively impact staff wellbeing and productivity

 - Improved staff wellbeing as people feel trusted and more empowered